bitrix24/b24restdocs/api-reference/crm/timeline/activities/index.md

 Activities are divided into incoming and scheduled:

 * Incoming — activities that come from the client, such as an email, call, or chat.
-For these activities, it's important to correctly set the parameter `DIRECTION` = `1` so that the incoming activity counter in CRM works.
+For these activities, it is important to correctly specify the `DIRECTION` parameter = `1` so that the incoming activities counter in CRM works.

 * Scheduled — activities created by employees, such as tasks or universal activities.
 They can have a deadline, include links to CRM entities, integrate with the calendar, invite colleagues, and attach files.